MatrixManAtYrService/rhizome/README.md

 Debugging things like authentication or flaky servers happens within the server.
 This keeps the test logic simple and easy to read.

+## Env-specific Types

+Whevever possible, references are type hinted and those types are environment specific.
+This is made possible by a variety of sync commands:

+- `rhizome sync schema` queries environment databases and generates files like [billing_app_suppression.sql](./src/rhizome/environments/dev/expected_data/billing_app_suppression.sql) which are then used to generate files like [app_suppression.py](src/rhizome/models/billing/app_suppression.py)
+`rhizome sync data` queries environment databases and generates files like [billing_bookkeeper_tier_detail.json]( src/rhizome/environments/dev/expected_data/billing_bookkeeper_tier_detail.json) which are used by [test_environment_access.py](tests/test_environment_access.py) to ensure that the above models are correct for that environment.
+`stolon sync spec` requests openapi specs generates http clients in directories like [src/stolon/generated/billing_bookkeeper_dev](src/stolon/generated/billing_bookkeeper_dev)

+This means that--supposing the syncs were run recently--the types are representative of what you'll actually find in those environments.
+So if you have a test that will succeed in dev but will error in demo due to environment differences there's chance that a type checker can find those problems for you in seconds rather than finding them later on when you actually run the code.

+This is handy for catching bugs early, but it also enables LSP-enabled editors to provide tab completion and enhanced navigation (unlike strings containing SQL queries).
+Lastly, You can use an LSP-MCP bridge like [serena](https://github.com/oraios/serena) to give AI agents a way to explore the synced types--the added context improves their ability to reason about our data landscape.